arkouda.numpy.dtypes

 >>> import arkouda as ak

->>> ak.isSupportedBool("True")
+>>> ak.is_supported_bool("True")

 False

->>> ak.isSupportedBool(True)
+>>> ak.is_supported_bool(True)

 True

-arkouda.numpy.dtypes.isSupportedDType(scalar: object) bool[source]
+arkouda.numpy.dtypes.is_supported_dtype(scalar: object) bool[source]

 Whether a scalar is an arkouda supported dtype.